Nikola-Simovic/full-stack-shopping-list/README.md

 =======

 Expected project grade and reasoning behind it:
-50%, all the specified functionalities for the steps up until this point are met.
+5, all the specified functionalities for the steps up until this point are met, including the extra delete and post steps during phase 4.